 Praxis, an incubator and training program based out of New York City, is a creative engine for redemptive entrepreneurship, supporting founders, funders, and innovators motivated by their faith to renew culture and love their neighbors.
 Our discussion is built around content that has been implemented in a variety of group settings all over the country.
-A short trailer about the Praxis Course is available here on Vimeo.
+Learn more about Praxis at praxislabs.org.

 WEEK 1: We Create

 We create because God calls us to co-create under his authority — to be fruitful, to increase in number, to fill the earth and subdue it.
 He delights when we use these creative capacities to serve others rather than ourselves, and when we pronounce his glory rather than our own.
 In this first session, Jon Tyson, Praxis Spiritual Director, roots our vocation in the biblical narrative of creation, fall, redemption, and restoration, showing us that we bear the image of God as creator, and exploring how that truth can shape our entrepreneurial motives and imagination.